michael2012z/BitBible/markdown/KJV/files/Job.md

 3. Doth God pervert judgment? or doth the Almighty pervert justice?

-4. If thy children have sinned against him, and he have cast them away for their transgression;for…: Heb. in the hand of their transgression
+4. If thy children have sinned against him, and he have cast them away for their transgression;

 5. If thou wouldest seek unto God betimes, and make thy supplication to the Almighty;